 Go Sustainable: How to Buy Your First Green PC

 When it comes time to buy a new computer, many folks will follow the same path by choosing a desktop or laptop from one of several top PC makers.
-Still others are turning to a new line of computers, called green PCs, to satisfy their desire to reduce their carbon footprint and be more environmentally friendly.
+Still others are turning to an increasingly popular and future-forward type of computer, called green PCs, to satisfy their desire to reduce their carbon footprint and be more environmentally friendly.

 Those who are new to the green PC market may not be clear on how a desktop or laptop can become more sustainable.
 But companies like Acer are delivering computers that do just that.
 With a combination of environmentally friendly components and revamped methods of manufacturing, green computers are quickly becoming ideal options for anyone who wants to reduce their carbon footprint while remaining productive at home or the office.